 I struggle with defining what makes a “quality” photograph.
-How does anyone, regardless of their experience level, determine when a particular photograph reaches some enigmatic, abstract notion of “good”?
+How does anyone, regardless of their experience level, determine when a particular photograph reaches some enigmatic, abstract notion of “good?”
 Obviously, we all have a deep well of emotion shaped by our lifetime of experiences.
-And, a work of art which taps into that well would be considered, by that viewer, to be of high “quality”, regardless of whether or not the photographer followed any preconceived notions of what makes a “good” photograph.
+And, a work of art which taps into that well would be considered by that viewer to be of high “quality” regardless of whether or not the photographer followed any predetermined rules of what makes a “good” photograph.
 A photographer does not need to, for example, follow the Rule of Thirds in order to create an image which captures the feelings and imagination of viewers.
 Generic fundamentals are guidelines, not laws.

 The vast majority of my photographs are taken with a Nikon D810, and almost always on a tripod.
 While I use Adobe Lightroom to categorize and organize my photographs, and I use Adobe Photoshop to develop the photographs in post process, I try very hard to manipulate the photographs as little as possible digitally.
 Put simply, I do as much as possible in the field.